 Gas

 Repair category: 1

 Notes: No significant defects noted.

 Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

 Water, plumbing and bathroom fittings

 Repair category: 1

+Notes: No significant defects noted.

-Notes: The fittings in the bathroom are no longer modern and upgrading is envisaged.
-Seals at bath units require vigilant maintenance to prevent leakage to hidden areas below.
-Timbers in prolonged contact with dampness are susceptible to decay.
+The bathroom fittings appear to have been adequately maintained.
+Seals at the bath unit will require ongoing vigilant maintenance to prevent leakage to hidden areas below.